NotShige/OnixClientFaq/README.md

 Press L or Insert, then click "Module Settings".

-## 🎥 How do I apply for YouTube Role/Rank (@Youtuber)?
+## 🎥 How do I apply for YouTube Role/Rank in the Discord? (@Youtuber)?

 Requirements:
 - 750+ Subs
-- A video about Onix Client If you meet the requirements, open a ticket.
+- A video about Onix Client
+If you meet the requirements, open a ticket.

 ## 🔨 Do I get beta access if I boost?